|Our Annual Report is available for Download... Click Here

 Sally Heffernan continued as chair of our Outreach Committee, which also includes Larry Ouellette, Mike Castiglione, Kim Flanagan and Dana Skidmore.
 This committee has been in charge of publicity and environmental education through various events throughout the year.

-The 18th Annual Alice and David Crosby Scholarship was awarded this year to 2016 Morgan School graduate, Emily Popp, who is currently attending Skidmore College majoring in Biology.
+The 20th Annual Alice and David Crosby Scholarship was awarded this year to 2018 Morgan School graduate, Nicole DiStasio, who is currently attending Paul Smith College majoring in Sustainable Communities.

-The 7th annual Eunice Carter Symonds Scholarships were awarded this year.
-To 4th and 5th grade students at the Abraham Pierson School.
-The scholarship winners were Shaina Gee, Sophie Passante, Skylar Peterson, and Ruby Tuccitto.
-Each student attended a two-week session at the Bushy Hill Camp in Essex.
+The 9th annual Eunice Carter Symonds Scholarships were awarded this year to 4th and 5th grade students at the Abraham Pierson School.
+The scholarship winners were Ivilin Orellana, Ellie DePaul, Isabelle West, Aiden Campion, Timmy Hayes and Niklas Anderson.
+Some of the students attended a two week session and others attended a one week session at the Bushy Hill Camp in Essex.
 Bushy Hill Camp’s program has been recognized nationally and has been used as a model for environmental camp programs across the country.

-In April we sponsored the 14th annual Peeper Patrol at the Indian River Complex with Brendan Hylan of the Bushy Hill Camp.
-After Brendan’s indoor presentation on microorganisms frogs and amphibians found in ponds and vernal pools, the group went outside for the annual expedition into the woods and vernal pool adjacent to the playing fields.
+In April we sponsored the 16th annual Peeper Prowl at the Indian River Complex with Brendan Hylan of the Bushy Hill Camp.
+After Brendan’s indoor presentation to a full house of children and parents on microorganisms, frogs and amphibians found in ponds and vernal pools, the group went outside for the annual expedition into the woods and vernal pool adjacent to the playing fields.

 At the end of May, Board members Mike Houde and Dana Skidmore held another of the annual field trips to the Town Beach with students from the Abraham Pierson School for the annual “Pierson Beach Day.”
-This year’s event again include members of The Morgan School to help with the event.
+This year’s event again included helpers from the Morgan School and members of the Clinton Shellfish Commission, along with parents and retired teacher volunteers.

-On the first weekend in June the Land Trust hosted Trail Day at the Peters Memorial Woods.
-Participants included a people from West Hartford, Guilford and Clinton.
+On the first weekend in June the Land Trust hosted a Trail Days event at the Peters Memorial Woods.

 GRANTS AND LAND ACQUISITION